-Our study shows that the actual annual cost saving from the introduction of infliximab biosimilars in rheumatology specialities was only £2.8 million in the first year which resulted in a reduction in the total annual expenditure on infliximab by 5.75%.
+Our study shows that the actual annual cost saving from the introduction of infliximab biosimilars in rheumatology specialities was only £2.6 million in the first year which resulted in a reduction in the total annual expenditure on infliximab by 6.76%.
 This figure is lower than Jha et al’s., (2015) predicted savings (£3.21M - £9.63M) over all autoimmune diseases in the UK [24], since our study only covered rheumatology specialties.
-These real-world savings resulted from marketing Inflectra® and Remsima® at prices 42.4% and 21.14% lower than that of Remicade® with further reductions to 44% and 42.7% respectively (Table 3), which is greater than predicted by Jha et al., [24].
-Furthermore, there was also a price reduction of Remicade® by 3.43% probably in response to the biosimilar competition, which had not been built in to Jha et al’s., model.
+These real-world savings resulted from marketing Inflectra® and Remsima® at prices 42.4% and 21.14% lower than that of Remicade® with further reductions to 42% and 43.6% respectively (Table 3), which is greater than predicted by Jha et al., [24].
+Furthermore, there was also a price reduction of Remicade® by 4.37% probably in response to the biosimilar competition, which had not been built in to Jha et al’s., model.
 Despite the larger than predicted price discounts, the first-year savings in UK hospitals as a result of the introduction of infliximab biosimilars were lower than predicted.
 This probably reflects the lower use of infliximab in rheumatology specialties compared to other autoimmune diseases [34] and the slow uptake of the biosimilars in the first year (Remicade® 91%: Inflectra® 6%: Remsima® 3%) (Table 3).
-Interestingly the second-year savings increased to £12.9 million and reduced the overall expenditure on infliximab by 35.9%, as a result of further price reductions of Inflectra® and Remsima® by 52.5% and 62% respectively compared to the Remicade® price in 2014 and an increase in the utilisation of infliximab biosimilars (Inflectra® 15%: Remsima® 29%) (Table 3).
-Furthermore, the price of Remicade® also reduced by 25.3% in response to the reduced cost of biosimilars which also contributed to the overall savings.
+Interestingly the second-year savings increased to £12.7 million and reduced the overall expenditure on infliximab by 36.8%, as a result of further price reductions of Inflectra® and Remsima® by 52.18% and 59% respectively compared to the Remicade® price in 2014 and an increase in the utilisation of infliximab biosimilars (Inflectra® 15%: Remsima® 29%) (Table 3).
+Furthermore, the price of Remicade® also reduced by 21.17% in response to the reduced cost of biosimilars which also contributed to the overall savings.
 These additional price discounts and increased use of infliximab biosimilars resulted in actual second year savings in UK hospitals closer to the savings predicted by Jha et al., [27-29].

 A study by Ruff et al., (2015) estimated the five-year budget impact of etanercept biosimilars in the UK would result in savings of £100-£260 million based on the assumption that the etanercept biosimilar price would range between 10-25% lower than that of Enbrel® [30].
-A model based in the French healthcare system in 2016, assumed that all RA patients on Enbrel would be switched to etanercept biosimilar, with predicted cumulative savings of over £22.5 million in 3 years [31].
 As with all budget analysis models, these analyses are subject to limitations, with the potential for input data to differ from real-life situations.

-We found that the actual cost saving from the introduction of etanercept biosimilar in the first year was £23.9 million and reduced the overall expenditure on etanercept by 23%.
-This saving, in line with the predictions of Ruff et al., (2015) study [30] was a result of the marketing of the etanercept biosimilar Benepali® at a price 38% lower than that of Enbrel® and a price reduction of Enbrel® by 15.5%.
+We found that the actual cost saving from the introduction of etanercept biosimilar in the first year was £23.4 million and reduced the overall expenditure on etanercept by 19.10%.
+This saving, in line with the predictions of Ruff et al., (2015) study [30] was a result of the marketing of the etanercept biosimilar Benepali® at a price 36.15% lower than that of Enbrel® and a price reduction of Enbrel® by 14.85%.
 As a result, there was a change in utilisation pattern of etanercept to 80% Enbrel®: 20% Benepali® (Table 3).
 This greater uptake of etanercept biosimilar in the first year may reflect the greater experience of rheumatologists with this molecule and increased confidence in bDMARDs biosimilars as a result of previous experience with infliximab [34].
-These changes resulted in cumulative cost savings from the introduction of infliximab and etanercept biosimilars of £39.6 million in two years in rheumatology specialities in UK hospitals (Table 3).
+These changes resulted in cumulative cost savings from the introduction of infliximab and etanercept biosimilars of £38.8 million in two years in rheumatology specialities in UK hospitals (Table 3).